tsgates/arch-wiki-markdown/wiki/Xcompmgr.md

 Xcompmgr
 ========

-> Summary

-Describes the installation and usage of Xcompmgr.

 Related articles

-Compiz
+-   Compiz

-Cairo Compmgr
+-   Cairo Compmgr

-Compton
+-   Compton

 Xcompmgr is a simple composite manager capable of rendering drop shadows and, with the use of the transset utility, primitive window